edjohn/cs-club/README.md

 3. Check out https://codingcompetitions.withgoogle.com/kickstart/archive to see the problems from previous competitions.
 4. If you're interested in competing, go to https://codingcompetitions.withgoogle.com/kickstart/register and register for the next competition on October 16th!
 Participation alone should hone your problem-solving skills and potentially give you something to put on a resume if you do it regularly.

+### Note on Meetings 2, 4, 5, 6, 7
+These meetings were guest lectures held on Zoom.